dassicity/rmad/README.md

 ...returns derivative of `y` w.r.t `x`, which is ~26.0855.
 Derivative of `x ** 2 + e ** x` is `2 * x + e ** x`; substituting 3 in latter gives the same answer, so it works.

-`autonn.py` implements a neural net using auto diff.
+`autonn.py` implements a neural net using auto diff in `test.py`.
 Very simple to train.

 <p align="center"><img src="loss.png"></img></p>